elbuki/ctrl-api/README.md

 # ctrl API

-This is the RPC API that is responsible of handling the actions coming from the client by ensuring secure communication.
+This is the gRPC API that is responsible of handling the actions coming from the client by ensuring secure communication.

 ## Getting Started